gj3chavez/ReadmeGenerator/README.md

    The app starts with a welcome message.
 Then the user is presented with a set of questions and choices that requiere their input.
    After choosing a license, the respective license badge will be at the top of the Readme.

-   Link to the demo video:
+   Link to demo video: https://drive.google.com/file/d/1tF2jUX7phxs_QG_jl-ThLEtj2AD27Ys8/view

 ## Table of Contents